The Lessons of History

 We must remind ourselves again that history as usually written is quite different from history as usually lived: the historian records the exceptional because it is interesting — because it is exceptional.

 How many market historians opine on the infamous 1% move of 1910?
-Or how that one wild investor risked everything to build a big enough nest egg, after earning an average return before fees, to live comfortably the rest of her life?
+Or how that one wild investor risked everything to build a big enough nest egg, after earning a market return before fees, to live comfortably the rest of her life?

 So we read about the biggest success stories and the worst blunders in business and investing.
 We spend an inordinate amount of time on the biggest market booms and busts for the same reason.

 Most investors will achieve success not because of exceptional events but despite it.
 What they do during the mundane periods will be far more impactful to their success.
-And they’ll do it despite being their ordinary selves, by investing in quite ordinary businesses.
+And they’ll achieve it by investing in quite ordinary businesses.

 The fundamental lessons are of biology.